 The numbers surrounding chronic diseases in the United States are nothing short of eye-opening, as approximately 133 million people struggle with incurable and ongoing diseases that can wreak havoc on their lives if they aren’t properly managed.
-At River Hills Family Medicine, Lori Naglieri, MD, and her team have extensive experience helping their Austin, Texas, patients successfully negotiate chronic diseases like high blood pressure, high cholesterol, and diabetes.
+At River Hills Family Medicine, Lori Naglieri, MD, and her team have extensive experience helping their Austin and Leander, Texas, patients successfully negotiate chronic diseases like high blood pressure, high cholesterol, and diabetes.
 To learn more, call the practice or set up an appointment with the online booking tool.

 With 133 million people in the US in the throes of a chronic disease, it may be helpful to review some of the more common diseases, which include:

 One in three adults is considered hypertensive and another one in three are prehypertensive, which means their numbers are poised to enter dangerous territory.
 High blood pressure can lead to serious problems with heart disease, heart attack, and stroke.

 Diabetes has been labeled a national crisis in the US, as 30 million people have been diagnosed with the disease and another 84 million are considered prediabetic.
 Diabetes is a condition in which your body can’t properly regulate blood sugar levels, and the effects of this on health can be widespread, leading to heart attacks, peripheral neuropathy, and vision loss.

 Approximately 95 million adults in the US have high cholesterol, which is a dangerous condition that produces no outward symptoms.
 The effects, however, can lead to serious and life-threatening cardiovascular issues.